wavefrontHQ/docs/pages/doc/logging_log_browser.md

 ## Use the Chart to Drill Down

 The histogram chart at the top of the Log Browser shows the number of logs distributed over the selected time window.
 The chart consists of 60 buckets.
-With the default 15-minute time window, each bar on the chart shows the number of logs for a 15-second time intervals.
+With a 15-minute time window, each bar on the chart shows the number of logs for each 15-second time interval.

 If you notice a spike--which means more logs were sent--you can zoom in on the chart to analyze the data.
 As you zoom in, the table with the log data below the chart shows the data for the new time window.